truenas/core-build/README.md

 Where 1.2.3.4 is the IP address of your development platform.
 SSH will be used to push and install the new packages onto that host.
-(Note previous comment about setting the profile.)
+(Note previous comment about setting the profile).
+PLEASE NOTE that this is an advanced development technique and may completely destroy your system if you don't know what you're doing.